kaiserpreusse/synthea2omop/README.md

 See the compose file for required ENV variables.

 ### 2. Load Synthea dat to OMOP CDM
-Build and run the `generate_synthea` image, e.g. with the provided compose file.
+Build and run the `load_to_omop` image, e.g. with the provided compose file.
 Note that the compose file also starts a Postgres database.

 ```docker-compose -f compose_load_data.yml up --build```